 All in all, it is a pretty safe country.
 I had no issues at all, but, like in any country in the world, using common sense will help you stay out of trouble at all times.

 Can you combine a Tanzanian Safari and a Kilimanjaro hike?

 Yes, it is possible to get a tour like that or arrange it by yourself!
 In fact, there are many tourists who want to do this, me included.
 I highly recommend first climbing Kilimanjaro and then enjoying the jeep safari as a reward to yourself.

-This can easily be done with the company I used, for example, or one of many others; most of them will be able to arrange it.
+This can easily be done with Altezza, for example, or one of many others; most of them will be able to arrange it.
 The advantage of using the same company is that transportation from Kilimanjaro to the safari will be included as well as a hotel night in between them.
 Aaaand, you won’t need to organize it all by yourself!

-We paid about 2000 USD per person for a Kilimanjaro hike (7 days, Machame route) plus 1200 USD per person for a 3 days safari.
-If I would have someone negotiating a discount for me back then, we would save 320 USD, not bad at all, right?
+We paid about US $2000 per person for a Kilimanjaro hike (7 days, Machame route) plus US $1200 per person for a 3-day safari.
+If I had had someone negotiating a discount for me back then, we would have saved US $450, not bad at all, right?

 (You can get your 5% discount for both tours by writing them an email to [email protected] – special one only for my readers, the managers are aware of the conditions).

 Nothing can be easier!
 In my case, I had organized it myself (just bought the flight from Arusha and booked a hotel in Zanzibar by myself), but if you would like to have it taken care of for you, you can book this package for example.